Order before 22:00 for same day shipping

 - Trader: Bamigo BV;

-- Distance contract: a contract whereby sole use is made of one or more techniques for distance communication within the framework of a system organised by the trader for the distance sale of products and/or services, up to and including the moment that the contract is concluded;
+- Distance contract: a contract whereby sole use is made of one or more techniques for distance communication within the framework of a system organised by the trader for the distance sale of products and, up to and including the moment that the contract is concluded; and

 Article 2 – Identity of the trader